Hi @litioncoin

 So I went to Uni like my mates had done, learned ADA, Java, and how to do three first years, one second year, two universities, and still not knowing I had ADHD.
 Then I got a job in a London J2EE software house in 1999 and that’s when the relevance with your project comes in.
 First a little boasting though, the first web project I built was for Volkswagen UK taking them from brochureware to the world’s first car configurator.
 My boss gave me their account to look after because they were “too much to deal with” to which I thought WTF and turned it round in 3 months to be the biggest cheque they’d ever received.
 Also worked on B&Q’s first diy.com site, Foreign & Commonwealth Office, and the first Java payment interfaces for WorldP(r)ay and Datac(r)ash whilst working on the world’s first horse-race gambling site that settled payments via the live data feeds.
 The part that’s relevant to your project though is the intranet I built using the software we built (RemoteApps, scalable modular web app platform) - I made the design so it looked like Big Brother with interviews of new staff members as it had just started on telly as I was the 6th person to join the company and we grew to 60 in two years before the dotcom bubble and all the investors pulled out of tech so my share options ‘worth’ went from $1m to zero.
 Anyway, point is the only way I got people to use the intranet is because I made it so they had to enter their expenses through it in order to get reimbursed.
 Wow, such long paragraph for such small point.
 But it’s a good point, whatever people say and however good the intent is, others aren’t necessarily caring a hoot about anything else apart from their own stuff.

 So after redundancy I returned here to Essex and ran loads of local networking events as part of the Ecademy network which had bought the govt-funded ‘BeyondBricks’ network I was a member of when I discovered my previous employers and had its funding finished.
 Ecademy was built on Drupal, the Open Source CMS - I was building sites for local businesses using various CMSs I’d found on OpenSourceCMS directory - the usual PHPNuke which I found too restrictive, then XOOPs which I liked because of the OO approach, but hadn’t used Drupal as didn’t really understand what it did.
-Anyway through holding these local meetings mostly in the back room of pubs and meeting all these people many whom worked remotely already, along with discovering all this Free Software I ended up becoming known as “The Open Source guy”, this was before I really knew the difference between Free and Open and I had this “vision” of creating an Open Source Coworking Cafe, a kind of Co-operative Club which would provide a much-needed “3rd space” at a time when coworking spaces were only just starting, and somewhere that was less like an office but more like what I realise now is a drop-in centre :wink: plus a space which would raise the profile of free software which doesn’t have a sales and marketing team.
+Anyway through holding these local meetings mostly in the back room of pubs and meeting all these people many whom worked remotely already, along with discovering all this Free Software I ended up becoming known as “The Open Source guy”, this was before I really knew the difference between Free and Open and I had this “vision” of creating an Open Source Coworking Cafe, a kind of Co-operative Club which would provide a much-needed “3rd space” at a time when coworking spaces were only just starting, and somewhere that was less like an office but more like what I realise now is a drop-in centre plus a space which would raise the profile of free software which doesn’t have a sales and marketing team.
 This space IRL I also see as ‘collective intelligence’ because it’s all about meeting people and I find the more people I meet, the luckier I get.
 Success in life is often down to who you know, and providing the technology tools and spaces around that in order to help that flow is what I’m all about, because I’ve seen the power of how it works when you connect, especially on an energetic level.
 And after all, people deal with people they know, like and trust.
 That’s also why I like Holochain as opposed to Blockchain which is based on mistrust.

 The point of that previous paragraph is because I had a mentor at the time (2005), the guy who “invented” free internet access which was when you used to dial up an 0845 number on your phone, it was a revenue sharing concept he sold to Worldcom.
 Anyway I was way too excited about my new concept and he said “Steve you need to de-stress”.
 He was doing a talk in Toronto that weekend and I thought “well, where else better to de-stress than above the clouds” and would you know it, two days later I was in Toronto LOL.
 I loved the difference in attitude towards entrepreneurship out there and also discovered that people don’t just throw you loads of money because you have a wonderful idea.
 But that is where whilst looking in a second hand bookshop in downtown Toronto I discovered a book called “Becoming Virtual” by Pierre Lévy.
 This book blew my mind, how Pierre described the virtual as not the opposite of the real but the potential, and I became a big fan of Pierre and his work in furthering the field of Collective Intelligence with his Information Economy Meta Language project.
 By simplifying notation of meaning and making it computable, Pierre had/has created what I believe to be the next layer of the internet.
 What had always troubled me is how you get people to encode it though, and after many years I came down to the answer that it is in small, domain-specific pieces.
 So a focused IoT device is a good example - “it is raining here”, “it is X degrees hot/cold here”.
 Pierre was criticised initially for restricting the language to defined dictionaries however you have to start somewhere, and the power of being able to encode knowledge in any language, it then be computable, and outputtable in any other spoken language, blows my mind, and is why I’m interested in any conversations around collective intelligence.